 Colonies consist of several hundred individuals and are usually situated at the bases of trees.
 And they go up the trees to forage for nectar and small bugs.

 They are extremely common, and they have been places where they’ve found four ant nests in one hectare… so!
-Just be careful and watch where are you putting your hand.
+Just be careful and watch where you are putting your hand.
 Especially when talking about large trees with buttresses.

 To wrap it up, let me say that no… They are not after humans!

-Not the vipers, not the bullet ants, not even my dreadful friend the tarantula hawk!
+Not the vipers, not the bullet ants, not even my dreadful friend, the tarantula hawk!
 Humans are big animals, and we are predators!

 You may also enjoy a list of rainforest books and wildlife guides to enjoy Costa Rica Nature

-The most dangerous animal in the jungle
+The mosquito: The most dangerous animal in the jungle.

 *I was a naturalist tour guide for almost twenty-five years throughout the forests of Costa Rica, Nicaragua, and Panama, not once was I stung by a bullet ant or a tarantula hawk or bit by a snake.
 Neither got malaria, dengue or Zika virus.
 Worst that ever happened to me, several times yes, was to put my foot over fire ants and suffer them… But that’s ok!